cyrilbois/developer-playbook/api-development-swagger.md

   If you use visual studio code do this first in your terminal window and then open the folder again with `code .`.

-# Developer a docker microservice
+# Developer a docker microservice in Python

 1. Check that you have have a local docker environment in [Plattform](/containeraas.md) -&gt; Setup Docker Environment.
 2. Create Dockerfile and docker-compose that starts the Mock Server\([Code](https://github.com/denseidel/products-marketplace-service/commit/6303f0ba152be610dc4fabcf85d624a4e32faa31)\) - make sure the Swagger  file does not include custom functions like `x-tokenInfoFunc`. **TODO create it for the mock**